-I spend a lot of time watching how-to and other maker-related videos on YouTube, in search of best-in-show for writing about here.
-One thing I’ve noticed in the last year or two is the growing closeness and collaborative efforts of many top YouTube makers.
+I spend a lot of time watching how-to and other maker-related videos on YouTube, in search of best-in-show for covering here.
+One thing I’ve noticed in the last year or two is the growing closeness and collaborative efforts of many top YouTube video makers.
 Watch Jimmy DiResta, Tim Sway, April Wilkerson, Giaco Whatever, Laura Kampf, Nick Ferry, and many others in the maker category for any length of time and you’re likely to hear mentions of the others, see the stickers, hats, T-shirts, and other swag that they’ve exchanged between them, and see them on each other’s shows.
 Collaborative projects for charity are common, too, like this chess set put together by Sean Rubino and contributed to by five makers.

-In this video, YouTube maker phenom April Wilkerson gets a mallet from fellow YouTuber Ty Moser as a “shop buddy” gift.
+In this video, YouTube maker phenom April Wilkerson gets a mallet from fellow ‘Tuber Ty Moser as a “shop buddy” gift.
 On her way to World Maker Faire to meet up with some of her other shop besties, she decides to make them all gorgeous shop mallets to present as gifts.

-And, being makers, the recipients are often not content to leave the object alone.
+And, being makers, the recipients are often not content to leave the gifted objects alone.
 They frequently create a derivative designs or add an accessory.
 After Giaco Whatever received his April Wilkerson mallet, he made a little holder for it in his shop.
 And then there are the rude things that were done to the Jimmy DiResta action figure.

 A Maker Faire is many things.
 One of those is a place for well-known YouTubers to meet each other for the first time, to see each other again, and to meet their devoted viewers.
 At this year’s World Maker Faire, on Saturday, we ran a panel, “Makers on YouTube,” with Jimmy DiResta, April Wilkerson, Laura Kampf, Giaco Whatever, and Dave Waelder.
 It drew a huge crowd and with the photo-taking, autograph-signing (no, really), and seeing the T-shirts, hats, and other swag from these YouTubers that people were wearing, you really got a sense of how enthusiastic their fans are.
 The thing I find most heartening, though, is not how bug-eyed people are over them, but how open, enthused, and humble these makers are in navigating all of this attention and adoration.
-Twitch.tv covered the days activities.
+Twitch.tv covered the day’s activities.
 You can see their panel discussion here (it starts at 05:40:50).

 Most of these folks also made vlogs documenting their trips to the fair and hanging out with each other.
 Here’s Jimmy’s: